Why Trust OMD?

 North Carolina State University — MEd in STEM Education (Science)

-North Carolina State’s online MEd in STEM Education (Science Education concentration) is a 30-credit program tailored for current science teachers in grades 6–12.
-All coursework is delivered online through NC State’s WolfWare platform, with interactive components like video lectures, discussion forums, and collaborative projects.
+North Carolina State University’s online MEd in STEM Education (Science concentration) is a 30-credit program designed for current science teachers in grades 6–12.
+All coursework is delivered online through NC State’s WolfWare platform and includes interactive elements including video lectures, discussion forums, collaborative projects.

-The program meets North Carolina’s requirements for advanced teaching licensure and supports students pursuing National Board Certification.
+This program meets North Carolina requirements for advanced teaching licensure and supports teachers pursuing National Board Certification.

 Admissions Requirements: